Skilling Queenslanders for Work

 Further application information, including program guidelines and fact sheets, is available from the specific Skilling Queenslanders for Work program pages listed below.
 Refer to the Skilling Queenslanders for Work applications page to learn how to apply.

 The workshops will provide information about how to best apply for funding and will be held at metropolitan and regional locations across Queensland in the lead up to the second 2016-17 funding round.
-Workshop details will be provided soon.

 List of programs